codeproject/CodeProject.AI-Server/docs/Articles/adding-a-net6-module.md

 And it will look something like this
 ![](test_html.png)
 ## Added Bonus - Bin deploy Module on Windows.
 NET 6 modules do not depend on the installation of any runtimes or the setup of virtual environments the same way Python modules are.
-The NET 6 runtime is already installed by the **CodeProject SenseAI Server** installer.
-Because of this, the Release version of the build can be bin deployed into an existing Windows installation of the **CodeProject SenseAI Server**.
+The NET 6 runtime is already installed by the **CodeProject.AI Server** installer.
+Because of this, the Release version of the build can be bin deployed into an existing Windows installation of the **CodeProject.AI Server**.
 The steps to do this are:
 - Build the module project in `Release` mode.
-- Create a folder in the `c:\Program Files\CodeProject\SenseAI\AnalysisLayer` directory.
+- Create a folder in the `c:\Program Files\CodeProject\AI\AnalysisLayer` directory.
 This directory should have the same name as the FilePath's directory in the `modulesettings.json` file.
 For this example that would be "PortraitFilter".
 - Copy the contents of the project's bin\Release\net6.0 directory to the directory created in the previous step.
-- Using the `Service` app, restart the **CodeProject SenseAI Server** service.
+- Using the `Service` app, restart the **CodeProject.AI Server** service.
 The new module will now be expose on the endpoint defined in the modulesettings.json file.